 Jane is an all-femxle outdoor show about Jane Morris.
 Jane was an embroiderer and muse for many artists, most namely William Morris and Dante Gabriel Rossetti during the 19th century.
-Three identical Janes in larger than life blue skirts-come-puppets (inspired by Rossetti’s painting ‘The Blue Silk Dress’) present different sides of her personality using dance and puppetry skills.
+Four identical Janes in larger than life blue skirts-come-puppets (inspired by Rossetti’s painting ‘The Blue Silk Dress’) present different sides of her personality using dance, puppetry and pomegranate seeds.

 This new family show is mesmerising, picturesque and detailed, lighting up any space it inhabits.
 With music from 19th century composers such as Claude Debussy combined with contemporary music.

 Jane encompassed the Pre-Raphaelite ideals of beauty, and became an artist’s model, when Rosetti spotted her.
 The piece explores the female experience within this period of history and delves into Jane’s life.
 The performers embody the feeling of being observed, gazed upon and objectified by men.